Rudi Dutschke: The right to German reunification

 The interview in October 1967 on Gaus's SWR programme Zur Person gave Dutschke the kind of media exposure reserved for the Federal Republic's leading statesmen and intellectuals.
-In doing so, however, it highlighted a facet of Dutschke thinking that distinguished him from, and was to disturb, many of his West German comrades in the SDS.
+It also highlighted a facet of Dutschke thinking that distinguished him from, and disturbed, many of his West German comrades in the SDS.
 Gaus's first question to Dutschke was why he wished to upend the republic's social order.
-Dutschke replied first with a classic socialist observation: [In 1918] the German workers 'and soldiers' councils fought for the eight-hour day.
+Dutschke replied first with a classic socialist observation:

+[In 1918] the German workers 'and soldiers' councils fought for the eight-hour day.
 In 1967 our workers worked a measly four or five hours less a week.
 And that with a tremendous development of the productive forces, the technical achievements, which could really bring about a very, very great reduction in working hours.
 Instead, in the interests of the ruling order, working-time reduction is resisted so as to maintain the lack of consciousness that the [long] hours induce.

 Then, as an illustration of this system-induced lack of political consciousness, Dutschke offered as examples not the mendacity of the mass-circulation Springer Press, the assassination of Ohnesorg, German complicity in the Vietnam war or any other contemporary issues that might have been anticipated from his billing as a generational spokesman, but instead the lack of progress on German re-unification.For example: after the Second World War, governments talked incessantly of reunification.
 But in twenty years and more instead of reunification we have had a succession of governments that we can describe as institutional instruments for lying, for half-truths, for distortions.
 The people are not being told the truth.
-There is no dialogue with the masses, no critical dialogue that could explain what is going on in this society: why the economic miracle [Wirtschaftswunder] suddenly came to an end; why no progress has been made on the question of reunification?Dutscke believed that, even after Hitler, Germans had the right to decide for themselves whether to live in a single state once more.
+There is no dialogue with the masses, no critical dialogue that could explain what is going on in this society: why the economic miracle [Wirtschaftswunder] suddenly came to an end; why no progress has been made on the question of reunification?

+Dutscke believed that, even after Hitler, Germans had the right to decide for themselves whether to live in a reunified state.
 Ironically, no prominent West German stood closer to Dutschke on this point than his nemesis Axel Springer.
 In what he described as the "central political event of my life", in 1958 Springer had gone to Moscow to personally press the case for an "Austrian solution": national unity in return for permanent neutrality.
-The difference was that German neutrality for Dutschke was a condition not only for national unity but for social transformation.We criticise the GDR and we have the task of overthrowing capitalist rule in the Federal Republic in order to make a whole Germany possible, which is not identical with the GDR, which really has nothing in common with today's Federal Republic, but a whole Germany, where producers, students, workers and housewives, the different strata of the people, can really represent their interests.Dutschke confessed himself perplexed as to why the German left did not "think nationally"; the socialist opposition in the GDR and the Federal Republic should work together, recognizing that "the GDR is not the better Germany.
+The difference was that German neutrality for Dutschke was a condition not only for national unity but for social transformation.

+We criticise the GDR and we have the task of overthrowing capitalist rule in the Federal Republic in order to make a whole Germany possible, which is not identical with the GDR, which really has nothing in common with today's Federal Republic, but a whole Germany, where producers, students, workers and housewives, the different strata of the people, can really represent their interests.

+Dutschke confessed himself perplexed as to why the German left did not "think nationally"; the socialist opposition in the GDR and the Federal Republic should work together, recognizing that "the GDR is not the better Germany.
 But it is part of Germany".
-The “socialist reunification of Germany” would to undermine the “idiocy of the East-West antagonism” and the hegemony of the superpowers in Central Europe.
+The "socialist reunification of Germany" would to undermine the "idiocy of the East-West antagonism" and the hegemony of the superpowers in Central Europe.